Minor Discomforts in Pregnancy and Their Remedies

 Q: What if I need dental work?

 A: It is not necessary to delay your dental work until after your pregnancy.
 If your dentist needs to take x-rays, just be sure to properly shield your abdomen.
 Local anesthetics are permitted.
-If your dentist has any questions, please ask him/her to call us.
+If your dentist has any questions, please ask them to call us.

 Q: Am I allowed to travel?